Juvenile Crimes Attorney - Juvenile Lawyer

 THE BEGINNING OF JUVENILE RIGHTS: Prior to 1967, children were not afforded many of the rights afforded to adults.
 However, in 1967, a 15 year old Gerald Francis Gault was taken into custody for allegedly making an "lewd or indecent" telephone call to his neighbor Mrs. Ora Cook.

 According to Gault, it was his friend Ronald Lewis who was at this house who made the telephone call.
 The court sentenced him to the State Industrial School until the age of 21.
-The alleged victim was not present any the court proceedings and the juvenile court relied on hearsay evidence to convict the child.
+The alleged victim was not present for any of the court proceedings and the juvenile court relied on hearsay evidence to convict the child.
 At the time Arizona law did not permit any appeals in a juvenile case.
 The McGhee Gila County Superior Court dismissed the habeus corpus writ and an appeal followed.
 The basis for the appeal were as follows:

 First Grounds for Appeal : (1) the Arizona Juvenile Code was unconstitutional because it (a) did not require that either the accused Gerald Francis Gault or his parents be notified of the specific charges against him; (b) did not require that his parents be properly notified of the hearings; and (c) did not allow any juvenile appeal of juvenile court decisions in Arizona.

-Second Grounds for Appeal: (2) . the Gila County Juvenile Court's actions constitued a denial of due process becuase of (a) the lack of notice of the charges against Gault or of the juvenile court proceedings; (b) the court's failure to inform the Gaults of their right to a lawyer, right to confront an accuser, and right to remain silent; (c) the admission of "unsworn hearsay testimony"; and (d) the lack of any records of the proceedings.
+Second Grounds for Appeal: (2) . the Gila County Juvenile Court's actions constitued a denial of due process because of (a) the lack of notice of the charges against Gault or of the juvenile court proceedings; (b) the court's failure to inform the Gaults of their right to a lawyer, right to confront an accuser, and right to remain silent; (c) the admission of "unsworn hearsay testimony"; and (d) the lack of any records of the proceedings.

 The case went all the way to the United States Supreme Court.